meiyi1986/GPJSS/README.md

 **Example 1 (Simple GP):**

 1. Locate the param file `src/yimei/jss/algorithm/simplegp/simplegp.params`
-2. Run `src/yimei/jss/gp/GPRun` with argument "-file [pathofparamsfile]/simplegp.params".
-You can also set other parameters using "-p xxx", in the same way as any ECJ applications.
+2. Run `src/yimei/jss/gp/GPRun` with argument "*-file [pathofparamsfile]/simplegp.params*".
+You can also set other parameters using "*-p xxx*", in the same way as any ECJ applications.
 3. Finally you will get a result file `job.x.out.stat` in the project home directory, where x is the job id.

 **Example 2 (Calculate feature contributions for feature selection):**